GaiaNet-AI/docs/docs/templates-and-examples/examples/coinbase-agentkit-starter.md

-# Agentkit starter- Coinbase Developer Platform
+# CDP's Agentkit Starter Template

 ## Overview

-This project shows an onchain agent powered by Coinbase's AgentKit with the Next.js framework on the frontend and LangGraph for the agent's setup.
+This template shows an onchain agent powered by Coinbase's AgentKit with the Next.js framework on the frontend and LangGraph for the agent's setup.
 The agent is designed for AI-driven on-chain capabilities.

 AgentKit handles these interactions by using a Gaia node for Large Language Model (LLM) inferencing.